arcanigma/randle/README.md

 # Randle

-Dice rolling and randomization bot for Slack.
+Dice rolling and game randomization bot for Slack.